-- Cost of Sales for the year ended December 31, 2019 were \$10.7 million, compared to \$10.1 million for the comparable period in 2018.
-Gross margin as a percentage of revenue, using a Cost of Goods Sold Product basis, was 83% in 2019 compared to 86% in 2018, due to a slight change in product mix during 2019. - Selling and Marketing expenses increased by \$0.9 million, or 18%, to \$6.2 million for the 2019 year compared to the same period in 2018 resulting primarily from increase in US Production Animal sale and marketing costs as a result of having a full year of increased sales presence. - Regulatory and R&D spending for the year was a 3% increase over the same period in 2018 due to increases in regulatory fees. - Administration expenses increased \$0.2 million, or 4%, to \$4.7 million in 2019 compared to \$4.5 million for the same period in 2018. - Finance costs of \$7.7 million for the twelve months ended December 31, 2019 increased by \$0.7 million over the same period in 2018, due to a full year under the larger senior debt facility entered into in July 2018 with Marathon. - Other Income/(expense) for the twelve months ended December 31, 2019 was income of \$31 thousand compared to \$4.1 million for the same period in 2018.
-This decrease is primarily due to foreign exchange movements between the Australian dollar and the US dollar for the period.
-For 2018, \$0.1 million was recorded in Other Income as part of research and development incentives received in Australia compared to \$Nil recorded in 2019. - Non-recurring items for the twelve months ended December 31, 2019 were an expense of \$0.4 million, being the same amount for the same period in 2018.
-In both 2018 and 2019 this item was all related to settlement and legal costs associated with ex-employee claims. - Provision for Doubtful Debts for the twelve months ended December 31, 2019 were an expense of \$2.2 million, being for the provision of a receivable associated with a licensing agreement of the Group with a third party, for which the milestone has been achieved but of the milestone fee if yet to be received.
-For the full year ended December 31, 2018, Provision for Doubtful Debts expense was \$5,446.
+- Cost of Sales for the year ended December 31, 2020 were \$11.5 million, compared to \$10.7 million for the comparable period in 2019.
+Costs such as freight and logistics and material testing costs increased during the year as a result of the COVID-19 pandemic, these were partially offset by some savings in travel in Administration expenses.
+Gross margin as a percentage of revenue, using a Cost of Goods Sold Product basis, was 84% in 2020 compared to 83% in 2018, due to a slight change in product mix during 2020. - Selling and Marketing expenses increased by \$0.8 million, or 13%, to \$7.0 million for the 2020 year compared to the same period in 2019 resulting primarily from increase in US Production Animal sale and marketing costs as we continue to increase our sales presence in the US market. - Regulatory and R&D spending for the year was a 3% increase over the same period in 2020 due to increases in regulatory fees. - Administration expenses decreased \$0.8 million, or 17%, to \$3.9 million in 2020 compared to \$4.7 million for the same period in 2019, primarily due to savings from reduced travel and associated costs as a result of the COVID-19 pandemic which only partially offset an increase in freight, logistics and insurance costs in Cost of Sales expenses. - Finance costs of \$13.3 million for the twelve months ended December 31, 2020 increased by \$5.5 million over the same period in 2019, due to the costs associated with the full payout of the Marathon senior debt facility in December 2020. - Other Income/(expense) for the twelve months ended December 31, 2020 was an expense of \$4.9 million comapred to \$0.086 million for the same period in 2019.
+This increase in expense is due to foreign exchange movements between the Australian dollar and the US dollar for the period. - Non-recurring items for the twelve months ended December 31, 2020 was an expense of \$0.2 million, being \$0.2 million less than the same period in 2019.
+In both 2019 and 2020 this item was all related to legal costs associated with ex-employee claims. - Net impairment losses on accounts receivables for the twelve months ended December 31, 2020 were \$Nil, compared to an expense of \$2.2 million for the full year ended December 31, 2019, being for the provision of a receivable associated with a licensing agreement of the Group with a third party, for which the milestone has been achieved but is yet to be received.